Why Discuss Values In A Relationship?

 For example, family plays an important role in many people’s lives.
 If one partner is eager to become a parent, but the other is adamant that they never want kids, the couple’s future may not be stable.
 Similarly, if one partner highly values religion and wants to attend church together as a family while the other is atheist or agnostic, religious differences may threaten the possibility of a lasting relationship.

 In certain realms, a lack of similar core beliefs are less important.
 If both partners have mutual respect for each other's differing beliefs, they can still build a strong connection.
-For example, each partner may have a different idea of what types of fun activities they enjoy doing.
-One person may highly value fitness and spend a lot of their free time in the gym, while their partner may highly value nature and spend a lot of their free time bird watching.
+For example, each partner may have a different idea of what types of fun activities they enjoy.
+One person may highly value fitness and spend their free time in the gym, while their partner may highly value nature and spend much of their free time bird watching.
 As long as each partner recognizes each other’s core values, doesn't judge them negatively, and feels confident spending time apart, a successful relationship could still be possible.

 When discussing core beliefs, it’s important to remain open to what your partner believes and listen without judgement.
 Open-mindedness allows us to learn about different perspectives and different opinions regarding different situations in life.
-It can also help us maintain respect for others.
+It can also help us maintain respect for others in and out of relationships.

 A person's unique set of values will impact how they evaluate the romantic relationship they're in and, as a result, how happy they are in any given relationship.
 For example, attitudes toward saving money and making financial decisions can have a big impact on a relationship.
 Relationship experts have pointed out that a person's financial history may impact how much they value dividing expenses in a relationship.
 A person who is wealthy might not value dividing living expenses with a romantic partner because it might not alter their financial situation or feel like it provides benefit.
 But for someone who is struggling or has struggled financially, dividing living expenses in a relationship could be immensely valuable and bring feelings of safety and stability.